epn-vespa/tutorials/surfaces/shape_models/shape_models.md

 *Fig. 6: Vesta plate model from DAMIT, with albedo texture overlaid on plates*

+> Note: On Unix-like systems you can prepare the file this way:
+>
+> curl -s https://astro.troja.mff.cuni.cz/projects/damit/stored_files/open/64137/albedo | sed -e's/ /\n/g'> vestaalbedo.txt

-##### Region of Interest
+##### Overlay a Region of Interest

 If the data coverage is not complete, the data file has to provide the plate number explicitely on each row, together with data values.
 The match with the complete shape model would rely on this plate number (Fig. 7).

-In this case you can also provide a complete albedo texture for context, using shading mode = Paux and the actual data with shading mode = Aux.
+You can provide both a complete albedo texture for context (using shading mode = Paux) and the actual data on a dedicated color scale using shading mode = Aux.

-This type of plot is relevant for a publication.
+This type of plot is relevant for detailed analyses or publications.

 <img title="" src="img/Phobos_plates.png" alt="" width="315"><img title="" src="img/Vesta_plate.png" alt="" width="310">

 *Fig. 7: a) Phobos with Z coordinate on plates (grey scale) and a dummy parameter overlaid on plates in a Region of Interest (color) b) Lower resolution example on Vesta*

-### 4- Using other formats
+### 4- Using other shape formats

+#### SPICE digital shape kernels (dsk)

+Space mission data are commonly projected on shape models provided by SPICE dsk kernels.
+These are binary files with extension .bds, which do not enter TOPCAT directly.
+However, the DSKEXP command converts them to several formats, including the .ver format used above.
+Once the paths are set on your system, type for instance:

+``
+dskexp -dsk phobos_g_288m_spc_0000n00000_v001.bds -text phobos.ver -format ver``

+which you can ingest in TOPCAT as ver (see also additional reading).

 #### lonlat models